-Treatment for foals less than 30 days of age with serious diarrhea often consists of intravenous (IV) fluids.
+Treatment for foals with serious diarrhea often consists of intravenous (IV) fluids.
 This not only replenishes the lost fluids but can help correct imbalances in electrolytes such as potassium, sodium, and chloride.
 Glucose is also provided in many IV fluid solutions.
-If serious electrolyte imbalances are not corrected, other organs can be adversely affected, such as the heart and kidneys.
-Also, intestinal protectants are often used to coat and soothe the gastrointestinal tract; and medications for gastric ulcer prophylaxis may be prescribed.
+If serious electrolyte imbalances are not corrected, other organ systems can be adversely affected.
+Also, intestinal protectants are often used to coat and soothe the gastrointestinal tract; medications for gastric ulcer prophylaxis may be prescribed.

 Owners should not reach for antibiotics when they discover a foal with diarrhea.
 Indiscriminate use of antibiotics can complicate some diarrhea cases by killing off "good" bacteria found in the foal’s gut.
 Antibiotic decisions should be left to the veterinarian.

 Good farm management is key to preventing diarrhea.
 These practices include the following:

 - If you are moving a pregnant mare to a different barn or farm, make sure to transport her four to six weeks before she foals.
 This time will allow her body to build up antibodies to the local pathogens in her new environment, which will then be passed on to the foal in the colostrum.

 - Work with your veterinarian to develop a comprehensive preventive medicine program for broodmares, foals, and other horses on the farm.